 If you haven’t been introduced to our Montessori wall map and quiet book yet, you can read all about it here.
-This post isn’t actually for a continent… It’s for the oceans!
-Every continent (and the oceans) will have landmarks and animals.
+This post will be for the second continent in the series: North America!
+Every continent will have landmarks and animals.
 Some, like Europe, have more landmarks than animals.
-The oceans have a lot of labels, 9 animals and one island landmark.
+North America has a good mix of animals and landmarks.

-Those of you who follow along on Facebook or Instagram have been seeing my progress as I’ve worked on the ocean animals.
+Those of you who follow along on Facebook or Instagram have been seeing the animals and landmarks I created for North America.
 I’m so exciting to be working on this project!
 This will be an amazing resource for Jax throughout his school years.
-Yes, I am giving you all my patterns and printables for free!
-If you’d like to contribute, visit my support page.
-School items off of Jax’s Amazon wishlist always help!

 Materials I Used

-Felt from American Felt & Craft – lilac [purple], cilantro [green], stone [beige], pomegranate [pink], white, salt & pepper [dark gray], elephant [med gray], black and gray.
+Felt from American Felt & Craft – orange juice [orange], ice [blue], pastry [tan], doe [brown], cactus [gray-green], chocolate [brown], cilantro [green], white, black, gray, chai [beige] and fresh linen [off-white].
 From Benzie Design – swan [blue] for the water.